orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Program language syntax
 - Nested arrays as structure on the initials, different than a 2d grid. + How does this work with unrealized array functions, or realized ones?
 Like .at(index).
 - differentiable between two points to arbitrary precision, how is it constructed?
+- If the starting Ray is a vertex, which is excluded, it acts like an initial.

 ###### Energy/Resources
 - The larger the integer, the more structure you need to describe it ; (at least if you're not expressing it as a more simple program, but have to construct the actual number)